Mitsubishi Fuso Fighter: Second facelift

 The Fighter's second facelift came in October 2005, known as the Best One Fighter.
 The Fighter NX dropped the "NX" in its name, becoming just the Fighter.
 Trucks with a GVWR of more than 11 tons gained wedge air brakes as standard equipment, being the only vehicles in their class to do so.
 Influenced by the 2004 "FUSO" concept tractor truck, the headlights were relocated to the front bumper—a first for a Fuso truck—though a separate front styling package with cab-mounted headlights was also available.
 Other aesthetic customization options included seat upholstery and a chrome bumper.

 2007 saw the emissions regulations introduced on 15 June 2005 come into effect for the Fighter.
 All-wheel air suspension was added in September 2008.

 Following Daimler's acquisition of Fuso, sub-20-ton Fighters were given BlueTEC engines in June 2010 to comply with long-term emissions regulations, and a 220 PS 6-cylinder engine became an option for 8-ton trucks.
 The design of the front grille was changed to incorporate a hexagonal mesh pattern.
 Additional engine options for 8-ton trucks were added in July 2011: a 240 PS 6-cylinder and a 270 PS 6-cylinder.

 This generation was produced in 2013 and replaced with another facelift in 2018 for the Indonesian market.
 The 2013 model uses the 6D16-T7 engine producing 250 PS, whereas the 2018 model uses the Euro 4-compliant 6M60 outputting 240-270 PS.
 Both models use the Eaton ES-11109 9-speed gearbox.

+Third generation (2026-present)

+On 26 August 2026, as part of its transition from Mitsubishi Fuso to Hino Motors, the third generation Fighter was introduced.
+It is now a rebadged version of the Hino Ranger, with unique front fascia and new cab.